 Money-back guarantee: 30 DAYS

-Panama-based NordVPN offers excellent bang for your buck–up to six simultaneous connections on a standard subscription.
+NordVPN is Panama-based and offers excellent bang for your buck–up to six simultaneous connections on a standard subscription.
 But the real value is in the company’s strict zero logs policy and its strong encryption suite: 256-bit encryption on OpenVPN and 2,048-bit Diffie Hellman keys.

-The NordVPN app includes a process-specific kill switch, so you can specify which programs get blocked from sending unencrypted web traffic over your ISP network should the VPN connection drop.
-A huge range of servers is available including some optimized for extra privacy, including Tor over VPN and double VPN.
+The NordVPN app includes a process-specific kill switch, so you can specify which programs are blocked from sending unencrypted web traffic over your ISP network should the VPN connection drop.
+A wide range of servers is available, including some optimized for extra privacy, including Tor over VPN and double VPN.

 Apps are available for Linux, Windows, MacOS, iOS, and Android.
-NordVPN can also unblock geographically-restricted content like Netflix and Hulu if you travel abroad.
+If you travel abroad, NordVPN can also unblock geographically restricted content like Netflix and Hulu.

 Pros: